zzatang/speech-improvement-cursor/documentation/implementation_plan.md

 2.  ✓ DONE - Integrated the recording functionality in both 'Repeat After Me' and 'Reading Practice' components with the `/api/speech/asr` endpoint for real-time speech transcription and analysis.
 Replaced the simulated feedback system with actual API calls that submit recorded audio via FormData to the ASR endpoint.
 Updated the `analyzeRecording` function in both components to extract the target sound focus (r, s, l, th, p, vowels) from the current exercise and include it as a parameter for targeted phonetic analysis.
 Implemented intelligent feedback generation based on the ASR response, including accuracy percentages, problematic word identification, and personalized improvement suggestions.
 Added conditional rendering logic to handle different response scenarios, providing appropriate user guidance even when speech recognition has low confidence.
 Enhanced error handling to provide user-friendly messages when technical issues occur.
 The integration now provides children with real-time pronunciation feedback tailored to their specific speech practice needs using Australian accent recognition across both practice exercise types.
 3.  ✓ DONE - Enhanced Clerk Auth integration on the frontend by updating the middleware configuration to implement proper route protection.
 Revised the public route definitions in `middleware.ts` to provide granular control over authentication requirements, explicitly allowing access to public pages while protecting all dashboard, practice, and API routes.
 Added support for additional public pages (about, privacy, terms, contact) and ensured secure handling of Clerk webhook endpoints.
 Verified that the authentication flow properly redirects unauthenticated users to the sign-in page and allows authenticated users to access protected features.
 Confirmed that the Clerk client provider (`components/providers/clerk-client-provider.tsx`) is properly configured in the application root layout to provide authentication context throughout the application.
 The enhanced middleware implementation ensures that all protected routes consistently enforce authentication requirements while maintaining an optimal user experience.
 4.  ✓ DONE - Created a comprehensive validation plan for testing the complete end-to-end functionality of the Speech Buddy application.
 Developed a detailed document (`documentation/validations/integration-validation-plan.md`) outlining test procedures for verifying authentication flows, route protection, TTS functionality, ASR integration, and complete round-trip user journeys.
 The validation plan includes specific test cases covering various browsers, devices, and network conditions, with clear expected results for each scenario.
 Added specialized test cases for error handling, edge cases, and performance testing, ensuring a thorough validation of all integrated components.
 The document provides a structured format for recording test results and defines clear success criteria for determining when the integration phase is complete.
 This validation framework ensures that all components work together correctly to provide a seamless, responsive user experience before proceeding to the deployment phase.
+5.  ✓ DONE - Debugged and fixed the admin exercises page to display data from Supabase:
+    - Identified that the exercises table was always empty despite Supabase returning data.
+    - Used browser console and network tab to confirm the correct data was being fetched.
+    - Added a debug log to inspect the shape of the data received from React Query.
+    - Discovered that the getAllExercises function was returning an object ({ data, error }) instead of just the data array, causing the frontend to misinterpret the response.
+    - Updated getAllExercises to return only the data array, resolving the issue and allowing the exercises to display correctly in the admin UI.
+    - Removed debug logging after confirming the fix.

 ## Phase 5: Deployment